NEW YORK Jan 28 U.S. natural gas futures for

 delivery at Henry Hub , the benchmark supply point in

-prices reached their highest since 2010.
-Late trade
+prices reached their highest level since 2010.
+Early trade

-differentials were done at a 20-cent premium over the NYMEX
+differentials were done at a 31-cent premium over the NYMEX

-Sabine Pipeline said Tuesday morning it would begin repairs
+Sabine Pipeline announced Tuesday morning that it would

-to the South Booster Station at the Henry Hub, reducing
+begin repairs on the South Booster Station at the Henry Hub,

-compression capabilities by 40 percent.
-The company could not
+reducing compression capabilities by 40 percent.
+The company

 Gas on New York's Transco Zone 6 pipeline

-Storage withdrawals for the week ended Jan.
-24 are expected
+Storage withdrawals for the bitterly cold week ended Jan.
+24

-to be between 220 billion and 280 billion cubic feet, according
+are expected to be within 220 billion to 280 billion cubic feet,

-to analysts polled by Reuters.
-The U.S. Energy Information
+according to analysts polled by Reuters.
+The U.S. Energy

 Nuclear plant outages, which create a draw on natural gas as